-Rich, thick and creamy…just as a good curry should be!
-And to make something good even better…this recipe is loaded with chicken and lots of vegetables, to make for a complete meal in one bowl!
-Grab a spoon and dig in!!
+Rich, thick, and creamy…just as a good curry should be!
+And to make something good even better, this recipe is loaded with chicken and lots of vegetables to make for a complete meal in one bowl!
+So grab a spoon and dig in!!

 I love a good curry!
-But not just any curry, I like my curry thick, creamy and full of meat and vegetables.
-And that is just what this panang curry is!!
-I made many adjustments to this recipe until it was just the way I like it.
+But not just any curry; I like my curry thick, creamy, and full of meat and vegetables.
+So I made a lot of adjustments to this recipe until it was just the way I liked it.
 And I think you will too!

 Let’s talk about the ingredients…

-Panang curry paste: You certainly can make this from scratch. *Confession* – I have not even attempted too.
-I love the panang curry paste that I use so much, that I have not even thought about trying something else…Maybe some day I’ll venture into trying to make it from scratch, but for now I use canned panang curry paste.
+Panang curry paste: You certainly can make this from scratch. *Confession* – I have not even attempted to.
+I love the Panang curry paste that I use so much that I have not even thought about trying something else…Maybe someday I’ll try to make it from scratch, but for now, I use canned Panang curry paste.

-What is panang curry paste?
-Panang curry is usually less spicy than traditional red curry, because of the fact that it uses fewer red chilies, but there’s still a distinct kick of spiciness to it.
-Panang curry pastes vary somewhat from brand to brand, but they typically include dried chili peppers, ginger, lemongrass, kaffir lime zest, kaffir lime leaves, coriander root, coriander seeds, and cumin seeds.
+Panang curry is usually less spicy than traditional red curry because it uses fewer red chilies, but there’s still a distinct kick of spiciness to it.
+Panang curry pastes vary somewhat from brand to brand.
+Still, they typically include dried chili peppers, ginger, lemongrass, kaffir lime zest, kaffir lime leaves, coriander root, coriander seeds, and cumin seeds.

-Fish sauce: For those not familiar with fish sauce, it is a liquid condiment made from fish or krill that have been coated in salt and fermented for up to two years.
+Fish sauce: For those not familiar with fish sauce, it is a liquid condiment made from fish or krill that has been coated in salt and fermented for up to two years.
 It is used as a staple seasoning in East Asian cuisine and Southeast Asian cuisine.
-It has a strong, pungent smell that can be off-putting, but fish sauce is an essential ingredient in creating authentic Asian flavored dishes.
-When used correctly, it enhances and complements the flavors of the dish, and does not overpower or standout.
-Sugar is often used, as it is in this recipe, to balance the strong salty flavor of the fish sauce.
+It has a strong, pungent smell that can be off-putting, but fish sauce is essential in creating authentic Asian flavored dishes.
+When used correctly, it enhances and complements the dish’s flavors and does not overpower or stand out.
+Sugar is often used, as it is in this recipe, to balance the strong salty taste of the fish sauce.

 Bamboo: I discovered edible bamboo only a few years ago and thought it would go great in curry.
-Bamboo shoots have a flavor that’s somewhat similar to water chestnuts with an extremely mild flavor.
-And not only are they delicious, they are good for you as well as being a healthy source of fiber.
+Bamboo shoots have a texture similar to water chestnuts with a mild flavor.
+And not only are they delicious, but they are also good for you as well as a healthy source of fiber.

-You certainly are not limited to the ingredient list here.
+You certainly are not limited to the ingredients listed here.
 You can get creative with this curry and make it your own.
 There are so many things you could add to this curry.
-I have used long beans, green beans, (I would only use fresh, not canned), potatoes, carrots and zucchini.
-You could even change up the meat and use pork, beef or fish.
-If you make this, comment down below and tell how you were creative with your curry!
-Enjoy!
+I have used long beans, green beans (only fresh, not canned), potatoes, carrots, and zucchini.
+You could even change the meat and use pork, beef, or fish.

 - 1 tablespoon cooking oil